-Subject to regulatory and other approvals, the Canadian L3R Program is now targeted to be completed in early 2019 at an estimated capital cost of approximately \$4.9 billion, with expenditures to date of approximately \$0.9 billion.
-With a delay in construction, the cost of this project is expected to increase.
-The Company continues to review the estimated cost of this project.
+Subject to regulatory and other approvals, the Canadian L3R Program is targeted to be completed in 2019 at an estimated capital cost of approximately \$4.9 billion, with expenditures to date of approximately \$1.5 billion.
+With a delay in construction arising from a longer than anticipated permitting process, the cost of this project is expected to increase.
+Also, in view of the MNPUC's decision in respect of the schedule for the remainder of the regulatory approval process for the U.S. L3R Program, as discussed in United States Line 3 Replacement Program (EEP) below, the Company is reviewing the expected impact on the Canadian L3R Program's schedule and cost estimates.
+It is possible that the in-service date could be delayed, at least until later in 2019.
 Costs of the Canadian L3R Program will be recovered through a 15-year toll surcharge mechanism under the CTS.